cartagenae/react-native-touchable-action/README.md

 ---

-- Paste create a FloatingActionButton.js component file and paste it there
+- Create a FloatingActionButton.js component file and paste it there

 ## License